This post may contain affiliate links. For more information, read my disclosure policy.

 - Hot dips like spinach dip or other creamy cream cheese dips

-- For a sweet and salty twist, try a sweet dip like chocolate sauce or peanut butter dip.
+- For a sweet and salty twist, try a sweet dip like chocolate sauce or caramel dip, or peanut butter chocolate dip.

 Once you try these easy pizza dough pretzel bites, they might end up on your list of favorite snacks!
 They are so much easier than traditional ones but taste just as great.
 You’ll see when you try them – they’re so good.